timswims/ESK/README.md

 </details>

 ## 4. Upload Your Own Logs and Evaluate
-Now that you were able to upload some sample logs lets look at what your own logs look like on your enviornment.
+Now that you were able to upload some sample logs lets look at what your own logs look like inside OMC.

 <details>
 <summary><b>Deploying uploadMyLog</b></summary>